davidswelt/zot_bib_web/README.md

    some filtering to only show the most common ones.
 See settings.example.py for a detailed example.

 - There are several more options.
-See settings.example.py.
+Again, see settings.example.py.